Maaacs/Jfinder-Desktop/README.md

 ###Prerequisites
 - Java SE Development Kit
 - Mysql
-Tutorial how to open the project in Intellij [Jfinder](https://github.com/Maaacs/Jfinder-Desktop/blob/main/Readme.pdf)
+- Complete tutorial on how to open and run the project in Intellij [Jfinder](https://github.com/Maaacs/Jfinder-Desktop/blob/main/Readme.pdf)

 ## 🚀 Functionalities
 ### Documents